-The City's Safety Advisor(s) shall be responsible to provide advice and guidance pertaining to the administration of the Occupational Health and Safety legislation and City policy as it relates to City employees and personnel contracted by the City of St. John's involved in an operation or event deemed as an emergency response.
+The City's OHS group shall be responsible to provide advice and guidance pertaining to the administration of the Occupational Health and Safety legislation and City policy as it relates to City employees and personnel contracted by the City of St. John's involved in an operation or event deemed as an emergency response.

-As required, the City Safety Advisor(s) shall:
+Responsibilities of the City Safety Advisor(s)

-- 1. Report to the ECC and aid the ECC Manager as it relates to occupational health and safety matters. - Coordinate Health and Safety functions and provide advice to the Incident Commander/ECC Manager of activities, procedures or standards which may require modification or suspension to meet health and safety objectives. - 3.
+- 1. Report to the ECC and aid the ECC Manager as it relates to occupational health and safety matters. - 2.
+Coordinate Health and Safety functions and provide advice to the Incident Commander/ECC Manager of activities, procedures or standards which may require modification or suspension to meet health and safety objectives. - 3.
 Monitor and support all emergency operations involving City employees and its contractors until normal operation is restored. - 4.
-Liaise with other Safety Officials assigned by the various agencies. - 5.
+Liaise with other Safety Officials. - 5.
+Ensure that detailed record(s) is kept of all discussions, decisions or actions taken. - 6.
 Participate in a post-emergency debriefing and provide reports as requested by the Emergency Operations Manager.

-Deputy City Manager Community Services
+Responsibilities of the Deputy City Manager Community Services